 This truly spectacular stretch of land is also home to many archaeological marvels – did you know that there are ancient skeletons and Roman palace ruins lurking around the area?
-It really is a trip into the past – and here are some interesting facts about Cheddar Gorge you’ll do well to remember before you visit.
+It really is a trip into the past – and here are some fun facts about Cheddar Gorge you’ll do well to remember before you visit.

 1. Where IS Cheddar Gorge?

 Located in the County of Somerset In Southern England, the Cheddar Gorge is a main tourist attraction of the Mendip Hills.
 The Area of Outstanding Natural Beauty really does deserve exploring in further detail.

 2. There’s ancient bones here.

 In 1903, Britain’s oldest skeleton, which is still complete and is now over 9,000 years old, was discovered in Cheddar Gorge!
 It is now on display at the Cheddar Show Caves.
 He’s referred to as the Cheddar Man!

 Flooding as a result of the end of the Ice Age created the Gorge, which is over three miles long.
 You can walk the whole of the trail from above, too.

 Cox’s Cave is a magnificent sight and is definitely one of the highlights of the area.
 This natural spot boasts mirrored water and even has a few sculptures for you to spot along your walk!

 It’s thought that the area around Cheddar helped to inspire JRR Tolkien to write the hugely popular ‘Lord of the Rings’ series of books.
 It’s pretty easy to see why, and the Cheddar tourist board really leans into the fantasy connection.